 In December 2017, the Government of the Republic of Slovenia adopted Slovenia’s Development Strategy 2030 (Strategija razvoja Slovenije 2030).
 This document defined the vision and objectives of Slovenia’s development through 2030.
 The document lists 12 development goals, among which the 2nd one refers to “knowledge and skills for quality life and work”.
 The goal wants to promote and enable obtaining knowledge through quality and accessibility of offers and wants to target the broadest population of different age groups, particularly concerning disadvantaged groups.

-Under the auspices of the Ministry of Education, Science and Sport, Office for Development and Quality of Education (Urad za razvoj in kakovost izobraževanja) is responsible for the development of education.
+Under the auspices of the Ministry of Education, Office for Development and Quality of Education (Urad za razvoj in kakovost izobraževanja) is responsible for the development of education.
 Among other things, office performs various developmental tasks and develops a series of important areas of education for the present and future.
 In particular, the activities are focused on the following areas:

 - Innovative learning environments

 - Sustainable Development

 - Photocopying and respect for copyright in school

 - Development of counseling in the field of adult education

 - Equal opportunities